If your love of Halloween clashes with your values, don’t despair! You can still enjoy yourself while being kind to the environment (and your wallet).

 Now as an adult, having lived in countries where Halloween is celebrated a lot more than back home in Australia, it’s the thought of expensive, single-use costumes, and the plastic and food-waste, that doesn't interest (rather bothers) me.

-Halloween costumes can not only be quite pricey, but are typically made of plastic, not to mention single use.
+Halloween costumes can not only be quite pricey, but are typically made of plastic and intended for single use.
 Therefore, to avoid spending unnecessary money and sending more plastic to landfill, why not try one of the following:

 Do it yourself

 Fight the urge to buy a new costume, and instead try making your own.
-There are plenty of sewing patterns out there themed for Halloween.
+There are plenty of beginner friendly sewing patterns out there themed for Halloween.

-But if sewing isn't your thing, don't let that stop you.
+If sewing isn't your thing, don't let that stop you.
 You don't have to look far.
-Start by looking around your house, local op shop.
-A fail safe idea is a ghost made from a white sheet, wrapping yourself up as a mummy using bandages from your medical cupboard or box, or using curtains or sheets to easily make witch and wizards cloaks.
+Start by looking around your house, or local op shop.
+A fail safe idea is a ghost made from a white sheet, wrapping yourself up as a mummy using bandages or strips of white fabric, or using black fabric to create cloaks and capes.

-You could also try upcycling from your local charity shop.
-Look out for evening dresses that can be embellished, or shirts and trousers that can be torn or cut-up, and keep an eye out for autumnal colours and black velvet.
-A simple search on Google, YouTube or Pinterest will return a number of great ideas.
+You could try upcycling from your local charity shop.
+It doesn't have to be an actual costume.
+Look out for evening dresses that you could add your own embellishments to, shirts and trousers that can be torn or cut-up, and keep an eye out for fail-safe autumnal colours and black velvet!
+A simple search on Google, YouTube or Pinterest will return a plethora of inspiration.

-Why not bring an old costume back from the dead.
+Bring an old costume back from the dead.
 We need to distance ourselves from the stigma of wearing the same outfit more than once, and this should include costumes.
+Perhaps you have a witches costume floating around from last year; with some simple accessories, you might just be able to transform it into something completely different.

-What about simply swapping costumes with family, friends, work colleagues, or through a organised group, like on Facebook.
+Why not share costumes with family, friends, work colleagues, or through an organised group, like on Facebook?!

 Plastic.
 Plastic.
 Plastic.